Email Best Practices

 Email marketers can rejoice: Images are now automatically shown in your Gmail Inbox.
 Read here what this means for your email campaigns.

 A few days ago, some observers noted that Gmail was now caching all images contained within emails.
-Yesterday, an official announcement by Google gave us the real explanation: the famous webmail will now display all images by default.
+Yesterday, an update gave us the real explanation: the famous webmail will now display all images by default.
 This change is excellent news for email marketing.
 There are however a few downsides you should be aware of.
 One particular issue was raised: the tracking for multiple opens.
 Our team immediately implemented a workaround.

 What is this big change about?